This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for

 Chemical repellents may accumulate in the body of the pet.
 When not used as recommended, the incorrect application may have unwanted side effects.
 That is why many cat owners opt for natural tick repellents for cats.
 These include:

 - Coconut oil – has hundreds of uses among them it is effective against ticks, fleas, and mites.

 - Raw apple cider vinegar – In addition to the strong scent of vinegar, the apple cedar gives a shine to the cat’s fur.
 This is safe for cats and children.

-- Beer Yeast – in a pet food supplement.
+- Beer Yeast – is a pet food supplement.

-- Diatomaceous earth – also known as Diatomite, this is very fine-grained soil or rather rock that consists of fossilized remains of ancient algae.
+- Diatomaceous earth – also known as Diatomite, is a very fine-grained soil or rather rock that consists of fossilized remains of ancient algae.
 Sprinkle on the pet and rub thoroughly into the fur.
 Ticks getting into contact with it will die due to the dehydrating effect diatomite has on insects.